Yossrizal/word-game/README.md

-# Word Vue
+# Word Game

-Modern Wordle-style word game powered by Vue 3 and plain HTML/CSS/JS.
-Guess the five-letter word, track your stats, and play as many rounds as you like with a refreshed, rounded UI.
+Modern five-letter word game built with plain HTML, CSS, and JavaScript.
+Guess the hidden word, track your stats, and dive into as many rounds as you like with a refreshed, rounded UI.

 ![App preview](preview.png)

 ## Highlights

-- Vue 3 single-page app with flip animations and keyboard support
+- Smooth single-page experience with flip animations and keyboard support
 - Unlimited games with instant “New Game”
 - Local statistics (played, win %, streaks, distribution)
 - Curated dark glassmorphism theme with accessible contrasts
-- Strict validation against a full 14 k+ Wordle dictionary loaded from text files
+- Strict validation against a full 14 k+ dictionary loaded from text files

 ## Prerequisites